Neck Injuries & Workers' Compensation in PA

 While many neck injuries are minor, major neck injuries can be extremely debilitating and painful.
 Neck pain can result from a variety of injuries:

 • Overused and weak muscles: This is a common problem for people who work at desk jobs, especially for a long time and as they grow older.
-Overused muscles can result in pain, stiffness, repetitive stress injuries and often bad headaches.
+Overused muscles can result in pain, stiffness, repetitive stress injuries, and often bad headaches.
 Work-related tasks that require you to tilt your head back against your neck can also cause muscle problems.
-These tasks include activities like painting, cleaning a ceiling or being required to repeatedly stock shelves or remove items from the shelves located above your head.
+These tasks include activities like painting, cleaning a ceiling, or being required to repeatedly stock shelves or remove items from the shelves located above your head.

 • Normal wear and tear on the spine area of your neck: It’s normal that over your lifetime, you will acquire signs of wear and tear on your cervical spine.
 Your spinal discs will flatten out, and occasionally you will get small bone spurs called osteochondrosis.
 If you develop osteoarthritis in your neck, this can make it difficult to move it.
 As you age, your chances of hurting your neck in a work-related injury increase because of this usual wear and tear.